-Whether or not you are an Elvis fan, be sure to schedule a tour of the Elvis Honeymoon Hideaway.
-If you take a bus tour, it will drive past it, but I highly recommend scheduling a tour inside the home which is in nearly the exact condition it was when Elvis and Priscilla lived there the first year of their marriage (this is also the home they were living in the day they got married and you’ll get to see the escape route they used to avoid the press).
+Whether or not you are an Elvis fan (have you been to Graceland?), be sure to schedule a tour of the Elvis Honeymoon Hideaway.
+If you take a bus tour, it will drive past it, but I highly recommend scheduling a tour inside the home which is in nearly the exact condition it was when Elvis and Priscilla lived there the first year of their marriage.
+(Interior tour no longer available).

 This is a trip back in time because it is frozen in the 60s (I was fascinated by the kitchen with the built-in charcoal grill and mixer).
 The home is also architecturally significant.
 It’s visitor-friendly, photos are welcomed, and you can sit on the giant couch or the bed (THAT bed), or even climb in the weirdly deep tub if you so desire.